algolia/unified-instantsearch-ecommerce/README.md

 We provide Unified InstantSearch E-Commerce as a repository that you can [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) and run on your own.

-To do so, you need to navigate to the [main repository](https://github.com/algolia/ecomm-unified/) and click **Fork** at the top-right corner of the page.
+To do so, you need to navigate to the [original repository](https://github.com/algolia/ecomm-unified/) and click **Fork** at the top-right corner of the page.
 It creates a tracked copy of the repository on your GitHub account.
 Go to the fork and click the **Clone or download** to clone the project on your machine.
 We recommend you clone instead of downloading a ZIP archive so you can later easily [update the project](#updating-the-project).

 Once you've cloned the fork on your machine, you can add the original upstream repository to facilitate updates.